verrazzano/verrazzano/install/README.md

 ```

 ### Create Oracle Container Registry secret
-For all cluster types, you need to create the "ocr" secret.
-This is needed for pulling images from the container-registry.oracle.com repository.
+For all cluster types, you need to create the `ocr` secret.
+This is needed to pull images from
+Oracle Container Registry (`container-registry.oracle.com`).
 ```
    kubectl create secret docker-registry ocr \
        --docker-username=<username> \